SebastianMeyer1989/UltraPlexer/README.md

 - Path to the Illumina R2 read file (Sim_Pipeline/Plasmid1_l8500_c150/Plasmid1_l8500_c150-filtered_R2.fastq)
 - Path to the long-read file (example1_plasmid-Plasmid1-predicted_reads.fastq)
 - Prefix for the output folder (example1_plasmid-Plasmid1-predicted_reads_unicycler)

-Important: Pathways for unicycler, spades, racon and oilon need to be replaced to fit your installations.
+Important: Pathways for unicycler, spades, racon and pilon need to be replaced to fit your installations.

 #### Output:
 - Assembly-folder for each assembled genome, for example called “example1_plasmid-Plasmid1-predicted_reads_unicycler”, containing:
-	De-bruijn (Bandage) graphs for all assembly steps (“001_best_spades_graph.gfa” to 	“007_rotated.gfa” and “assembly.gfa”).
+  - De-bruijn (Bandage) graphs for all assembly steps (“001_best_spades_graph.gfa” to “007_rotated.gfa” and “assembly.gfa”).
-	Assembly file in fasta format (assembly.fasta)
+  - Assembly file in fasta format (assembly.fasta)
-	Log file with parameters of the assembly run (unicycler.log)
+  - Log file with parameters of the assembly run (unicycler.log)

 ### 7. Comparing assemblies of true and predicted reads using nucmer (<1s runtime, 1 CPUs, <1gb used memory)